The ancient amphitheater in the Ancient Greek city of Laodicea, located in the ancient Greek area of Phrygia, has been restored.

 Simsek added that a total of ten academics, a specialist architect, twelve archaeologists, four restoration experts and twenty laborers participated in the ambitious project, which was made possible by the South Aegean Development Agency and the municipality of Denizli, Turkey.

-Known as Laodicea on the Lycus (Greek: Λαοδίκεια πρὸς τοῦ Λύκου) Laodicea was an ancient city built on the river Lycus.
+Known as Laodicea on the Lycus (Greek: Λαοδίκεια πρὸς τοῦ Λύκου) Laodicea was an ancient city built on the Lycus River.
 It was located in the Hellenistic regions of Caria and Lydia, which later became the Roman Province of Phrygia Pacatiana after the Roman takeover of the area.

 Located near the city of Denizli, Turkey, the archaeological site was added to the Tentative List of World Heritage Sites in Turkey in 2013.